 Separate study within your own four walls

 Your study must belong to your private flat or house.
 It must also be separated from other rooms by a lockable door.
-This can also be a room in the cellar or attic, as long as it forms a unit with your flat or house.
+The room may be located in the cellar or attic, as long as it forms a unit with your flat or house.
 A simple work corner in the living room is unfortunately not sufficient.
 Only then can you deduct it as a study and thus your costs.

 In addition, there should be at least one other room available for private purposes for each occupant of your flat.
 Only then is it possible to declare a study in your tax return.